MrsRina/Revenant/README.md

 # Revenant
-bad cient that with devs that did nothing s/o @rina lotta skidded code to dont @me
+bad cient that with devs that did nothing\
+s/o @rina\
+rina the only one that can code lotta skidded code from the other devs\
+dont @me\

 # feel free to skid idc